Onyx Path is always on the lookout for new writers!

 - We aren’t buying your submission.
 If you send in that hypothetical bloodline, we’re not going to take that and hire you to write that particular thing for a book, in all probability.
 What we will do is use your submission to gauge whether your writing is what we’re looking for.
 So, exactly what you send us is less important than how well it’s written.

 - If you are a previous WW freelancer, you don’t need to submit.
-Just make an inquiry with Rose Bailey or another developer and see if there’s work for you.
+Just make an inquiry with Rose Bailey and see if there’s work for you.
 In some rare circumstances we might ask for a recent writing sample, but generally if you’re already in a WW/OPP book, you do not need to submit.

 - All writers are hired on a freelance, work-for-hire basis.
 This isn’t a permanent gig or a job for which you’d have to relocate.
 It’s one book at a time.

 - We’ll hire you no matter where live; it’s not just USA.
 We have authors and developers all over the world: our Trinity Continuum lead developer lives in Canada, the Werewolf and Mage developers live in the UK, and the Geist developer lives in Sweden.

 - A tip: Don’t start out your email or submission with “I suck, but here we go.”
 Likewise, don’t start out with, “Your game has some serious problems, but luckily, I fixed them!”
 Be professional.
 “My submission is [for this game line] and is about [quick summary]” is groovy.

 - Please attach your submission as a .docx file.
 Don’t put it in the body of an email.